illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 ## Overview

+This tutorial assumes you have completed the Vagrant-Tooling-Assignment, Packer-Tooling-Assignment, Vault-Tooling-Assignment.
+It is critical to complete those first -- this tutorial builds upon those concepts.

 This document will give you the first steps you need and acquaint you with the tools and locations needed to deploy your application.

 ## Configure VPN